Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-The viewpoint planning is formulated as a reinforcement-learning (RL) problem, in which a learning agent interacts with a stochastic environment.
-The interaction is modeled as a discrete-time discounted Markov decision process (MDP).
-A discounted MDP is a quintuple $(S, A, P, R, \gamma)$, where $S$ and $A$ are the set of states and actions, respectively, $P$ denotes the state transition distribution, $R$ denotes the reward function, and $\gamma \in(0,1)$ denotes a discount factor ($\gamma=0.9$).
-We denoted $P(\cdot|s, a)$ and $r(s, a)$ as the probability distribution over the next state and the immediate reward of performing action $a$ for state $s$, respectively.
-State $s$ is defined as the class-specific reciprocal rank vector, as in \cite{civemsa2021kanji}.
-Action $a$ is defined as a forward movement along the route.
-In the experiments, the action candidate set was $A= \}$ (m).
-A training/test episode was a 10 sequential action.
-We addressed the issue of the curse of dimensionality in RL by employing the recently developed nearest neighbor approximation of Q-learning (NNQL) \cite{nnql} with $k=4$.
-The immediate reward was provided at the final viewpoint of each training episode, as the reciprocal rank value of the ground truth viewpoint.
+Viewpoint planning is formulated as a reinforcement learning (RL) problem, where a learning agent interacts with a stochastic environment.
+This interaction is modeled as a discrete-time discounted Markov decision process (MDP), represented as a quintuple $(S, A, P, R, \gamma)$.
+Here, $S$ and $A$ denote the sets of states and actions, respectively, $P$ represents the state transition distribution, $R$ denotes the reward function, and $\gamma \in (0,1)$ is the discount factor ($\gamma = 0.9$).